 The City will also amend the Zoning Ordinance to clarify that transitional and supportive housing is permitted as a residential use in all zones and only subject to those restrictions that apply to other residential dwellings of the same type and in the same zone where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses pursuant to Government Code section 65651.
 Additionally, the City will modify procedures to allow group homes for seven or more persons to facilitate objectivity and approval certainty.
 Furthermore, the City will revise parking requirements for emergency shelters to be limited to parking for staff.
-The City will also amend the Zoning Ordinance to clearly allow employee housing in compliance with Health and Safety Code section 17021.5. consisting of no more than 12 units or 36 beds to be permitted in the same manner as other agricultural uses in the same zone and to implement a formal reasonable accommodation procedure to address reasonable accommodation requests.
-Lemon Grove does not have a separate process for review and approval of requests for reasonable accommodation with respect to zoning, permit processing or building laws.
+The City will also amend the Zoning Ordinance to allow employee housing in compliance with Health and Safety Code section 17021.5.

 Funding Source: City General Fund, Project Applicants.

-Schedule: Amend the Zoning Ordinance within one year of Housing Element adoption certification.
+Schedule: Amend the Zoning Ordinance by July 2024.